TehWoot/Arahy20-Variant-Analysis/README.md

 The data available in this repository is listed as follows:

 "Flor07_chr20_snp_table.txt" & "ICG1471_chr20_snp_table.txt"
-All variants called using the SnpEff annotation tool on chromosome 20.
+Variants called using the SnpEff annotation tool on chromosome 20.

 "Flor07_SnpEff_Chr20FilteredQual30.html" & "ICG1471_SnpEff_Chr20FilteredQual30.html"
 SnpEff weblink data of variants present on chromosome 20.